-Averill-Kelly features two creek crossings within the first mile-plus.
+I began the day at the Averill-Kelly segment, which features two creek crossings within the first mile-plus (2 km).
 I’ve got some blisters I wanted to pamper, so I wasn’t keen on getting my feet soaked first thing in the day.
 But the trail is the trail.
 The first creek was up to my knees in the middle, the second only calf-high.
 The bulk of the trail was a wide, grassy bridle path – pretty nice.
-Got to the car, changed socks and shoes, and hit Turtle Creek.
-Another pretty nice trail in general.
-But my feet got wet again from dewy grass, so another sock/shoe change.

 Grandfather Falls was pretty interesting.
-The trail goes up and down both sides of – gosh, it’s some reservoir and hydroelectric dam (too tired to look it up).
+The trail goes up and down both sides of the Wisconsin River, where Grandfather Falls’ 89-foot drop is used for hydroelectric power.
 In many parts, the trail is full of huge boulders and roots.
 The going is very slow.
 It reminded me of Devil’s Lake.
 The trail offers some glimpses of the falls created by the dam; it was quite pretty.

-Next was an 8-ish mile jog along a connecting route.
-It had been hot and humid all day, but clouds moved in.
+Next was an eight-ish mile (13 km) jog along a connecting road route.
+It had been hot and humid all day, but now clouds moved in.
 By the time I hit Underdown Recreational Area, it began to rain.
 I did about half of the trail in there before quitting for the day.

-On the way to our hotel in Antigo, four bears crossed the road in front of us!
+On the way to our hotel in Antigo, the lovely Holiday Inn Express, four bears crossed the road in front of us!
 It looked like maybe a mother and three cubs, although I think that would be unusual.
 It was pretty cool, but I hope that’s my only bear sighting.

 Disclosure: This entry contains affiliate links (among regular links) to products I own and like, or which I think you might like.
 There may be lodging links as well to places I stayed at and enjoyed.
 This means that, at no extra cost to you, I will earn a commission if you click through and make a purchase.